What Are Genetic Mutations?

 Often, thereโ€™s very little you can do to prevent genetic conditions.
 Yet, there are some things you can do to manage and help minimize the risks.

+First, consider identifying potential genetic risk through genetic testing.
 You can work with healthcare professionals to develop health management strategies if you discover a genetic predisposition to certain conditions.

 • Maintaining a balanced diet